amias-channer/obs-scripts/chat.md

 The script takes the following parameters
 * a = the first value to compare.
 * b = the second value to compare.
-* o = the operator to use for comparison , default is eq = equal , ne = not equal , or = logical or , and = logical and
+* o = the operator to use for comparison , default is eq = equal , ne = not equal , or = logical or , and = logical and, < = less than , > = greater than
-* t = value to return if true , defaults to 1
+* t = value to return if true , defaults to first value
-* f = value to return if false , defaults to 0
+* f = value to return if false , defaults to second value

 In this example i am using an instance of my if.pl script at http://amias.net/if.pl ( use your own instance please ) You can download if.pl from here - https://github.com/amias-channer/obs-scripts/blob/master/if.pl